matiasb/matiasb.github.io/_posts/en/2015-10-30-building-transmission-from-source.md

 And that's it, we have transmission daemon compiled and running, completely isolated from system dependencies.
 Next steps will be:

 * Build initial snap package
-* Build transmission for ARM (using Raspberry 2 setup)
+* Build Transmission for ARM (using Raspberry 2 setup)
 * Build multi-architecture snap package
-* Build transmission using snapcraft
+* Build Transmission using snapcraft